rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

 Wasted potential: you can jump over the cutscene of meeting the Oracle, but the next area will not load afterwards.
-Also, trying to upgrade break out of the Oracle cutscene crashes the game.

 Videos:
 1, findlestick's vid of jumping over the Oracle cutscene:
         https://www.youtube.com/watch?v=evYTq8zFSUM#t=114

-Other: it's possible to tether break out of the Aletheia cutscene at least.
+Other: trying to upgrade break out of the Oracle cutscene crashes the game, but you can tether break-out if it to watch the cutscene with no animations or sound.
+Kratos and Aletheia will lay idly while a part of the cutscene audio plays in the background.
+Waiting for long enough makes the cutscene progress as usual.

-This causes Kratos and Aletheia lay idly while a part of the cutscene audio plays in the background.
-Nothing seems to happen, but waiting long enough the cutscene progresses as usual, and after the pre-rendered part everything is as normal again.
+After the pre-rendered part everything returns to normal again.
+However, with very precise timing, you can X and R1 a second time to break out of the second part of the cutscene as well.
+Kratos and Aletheia again wait idly doing nothing until the allotted time for the cutscene is over and gameplay resumes.
+At that point the camera starts doing its regular cutscene motions even though Kratos is free to move.
+All dialogue is also inaudible.
+Although the result looks vaguely amusing, it may make it harder for you to make it to the next area in a speedrun, so it's not necessarily recommended.

 Videos:
 1, AKheon's vid: